BAC0WL/explorer-tracker-addon/README.md

 Run the tracker and check the automatic box

-YOU DO NOT HAVE TO PIP INSTALL WATCHDOG it just makes it update like 5 seconds faster
+YOU DO NOT HAVE TO PIP INSTALL WATCHDOG it just makes it update like 1 second faster

 # Known Issues

 Tracker updates on end of day: Technically I have the capability to make it live but I do not think I will since dogubomb seems to be adding official tracking at some point

 Gamepass/mac versions won't work as of now, I am not sure if it's a limitation of my tracker or Pixie's

 edit: Gamepass might work now

+edit 2: Gamepass is weird it still doesn't work will get there (mabey)

 If you have issues dm me